 What's this?
+Note: We've recently changed the way we test cameras.
+Some models may have different scores than what was previously shown.
 Overall score is based mainly on image quality, the presence of useful features, battery life, and weight.
 Displayed scores are rounded; models are listed in order of precise overall score.

 Summary:An 18-megapixel camera from Canon with a 3-inch LCD, 3x optical zoom, and manual controls.

 The EOS Rebel SL1 is an 18-megapixel camera with an 18mm-55mm kit lens that has a 35mm-equivalent focal length range of 28.8mm-88mm.
 It has a 3-inch LCD (1,040,000 pixels) and includes touchscreen capability.
 It also includes a through-the-lens viewfinder, which is helpful when composing in bright light.